Kronikx/Teen-X/README.md

 # Cleopatra
-private discord bot - rewriting
+private discord bot - progress halted as i am considering using a different library